raspgary/Terminal-Live-AI-Algorithm/README.md

-My algorithm is in the python-algo folder under the name algo_strategy.py
-# C1GamesStarterKit

-Welcome to the C1 Terminal Starter Kit!
-The repository contains a collection of scripts and language-specific starter algos, to help you start your journey to develop the ultimate algo.
+# Terminal Live AI Algorithm
+This is an algorithm that my team and I built for the Terminal Live AI competition hosted by Correlation One and Citadel.
+Our algorithm is in the python-algo folder under the name algo_strategy.py.
+The game is in a tower defense format where there are defensive units and offensive units.
+The main goal of our algorithm is to first build a defensive infrastructure then start attacking in reactive intervals.
+If a previous attack did not breach the enemy defenses, then the interval between attacks widens to accumulate more attacking units for larger attacks.
+There is also a reactive defense algorithm for reacting to enemy attacking units breaching the main defense.
+Excess resources are used to build a cannon of beacon units to power up attackers.
+Directions from the website on how to play are in the rest of the README below.

 For more details about competitions and the game itself please check out our [main site](https://terminal.c1games.com/rules).

 ## Manual Play

-We recommend you familiarize yourself with the game and its strategic elements, by playing manually, before you start your algo.
+We recommend you familiarize yourself with the game and its strategic elements, by playing manually.
 Check out [the playground](https://terminal.c1games.com/playground).

 ## Algo Development